herop/shared/README.md

 ### Third - Let's get to work Magit, shall we

 + Open the folder in Emacs and use "magit-init" (Magit will prepare your folder with anything needed further use)
-+ Then, withing the Magit interface (magit-status if not already open) use "C" to clone the existing repo and fill in a name plus the URL above)
++ Then, within the Magit interface (magit-status if not already open) use "C" to clone the existing repo
++ Fill in a name plus the URL from above, like so: shared/<new-folder-name>
++ Use the following folder:

 ### Fourth - Where where we?
 Ahh, right